diffix/reference/docs/computing noise.md

 |          8 | Null       | 4          |     7 |
 |          9 | Null       | Null       |     6 |

-Such a table can occur for multiple reasons:
+Such a table can occur as the result of an outer join.
-- the data might be dirty or incomplete
-- the data is a result of an OUTER JOIN where one of the sides of the JOIN was empty (and in the case of the example table above which is a FULL OUTER JOIN, we aggregate over a column which is a result of some query construct taking a value from the non-empty side of the JOIN)
+The table above could result from a full outer join combined with some construct that picks `Value` from whichever side of the join that is not null.

 If the extra steps we are about to describe did not exist, aggregating by AID instance individually would yield a count of 4 for each AID instance individually (or a sum of `7.5 + 7.5 + 8 + 7 = 30`) instead of 8 (or 60), which would reflect reality much better.

+For this to be safe, tables with multiple AIDs must have a filter applied to them that removes any row with one or more missing AID values.
+More about this later.

 #### Additional processing

-During the per AID aggregation step (ahead of anonymization), whenever the AID value or AID value set is `null` (but not `null` across all AID instances - for example row 9), assign the value to a special `unaccounted for` AID value equivalent.
+During the per AID aggregation step (ahead of anonymization), whenever the AID value or AID value set is `null` (but not `null` across all AID instances like is the case in row 9), assign the value to a special `unaccounted for` AID value equivalent.
-"Assigning" in this case means increasing a count by 1 in the case of the count aggregator or adding a number to a sum in the case of the `sum` aggregator.
+"Assigning" means increasing a count by one or adding the value to a sum.

 When determining the amount of flattening and noise (i.e. the regular [algorithm](#algorithm) phase), the `unaccounted for` value is set aside and ignored, but the final flattened aggregate from the per AID instance results